efriesema/musicMaster/README.md

 Author : Ed Friesema  Created: 2/15/2017

-I created this application to better understand SPotify and the Spotify Web API
+I created this application to better understand Spotify and the Spotify Web API.
+Now I'm using GitHubpages to publish the application

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).